AudioLotus/D2Flwrz/docs/Raids/Deep-Stone-Crypt/3-Atraks-1.md

 Shooting the ball by the elevators starts the encounter where two guardians will immediately go to space.

 > [!lookatthis] Take Note of the Boss
 > There are four Atraks clones on either floor.
 Usually on the left, middle, and right with two clones in one section.
-Their locations are *super* important for [[3-Atraks-1#Part 2 DPS|DPS]].
+Their locations are *super* important for [part 2.](#part-2-dps)

 On the ground floor, a vandal with the operator buff above its head will spawn.
 The remaining guardian of the space team will kill it, take the buff, and take the elevator up.